1951 The Shot Heard ’Round the World

 On October 3, 1951, he probably wished he was still one.

 An eight-year veteran of the archrival Brooklyn Dodgers, the big 25-year-old right-hander was called upon to quell a desperate ninth-inning rally by his boyhood heroes.
-All that stood between Branca and a spot in the World Series was Giant slugger Bobby Thomson.
+All that stood between Branca and a spot in the World Series was Giants slugger Bobby Thomson.

 What happened next is often cited by baseball players and historians alike as the game’s most memorable moment, ever.